-Rhode Island Family Law attorney David Slepkow published the articles below recently to provide valuable information concerning Rhode Island child support issues handled in Family Court.
+Rhode Island family law attorney David Slepkow published the articles below recently to provide valuable information concerning Rhode Island child support issues handled in Family Court.
 This includes establishing child-support payments, determining dependency exemptions and terminating financial support when the child reaches legal age.

-This article outlines the formula and guidelines used in the majority of RI child-support custody cases in Rhode Island.
+This article outlines the formula and guidelines used in the majority of RI child-support cases in Rhode Island.
 This includes guidelines to determine the parent’s assets, income shares model and adjusted gross income to calculate the level of support each parent provides to the child.
 The reader provides a theoretical example of how a family court judge might gauge child support amounts based on the income of both parents.
-Continue Reading

 This article details important information on deciding if a parent is entitled to claim their minor child on their federal taxes as a dependency exemption.
 Readers are also informed of the rules and regulations of the IRS (federal government Internal Revenue Service) concerning dependency exemptions.
 The RI child custody attorney outlines how dependency exemptions are handled when there is a final judgment, decision pending or property settlement agreement between the child’s parents.